-Working build up the mutual knowledge and collaboration between projects, enable a thorough discussion of the main lessons learnt by the projects, and feed the Knowledge Community with state-of-the art information.
-In physical and virtual meetings representatives of ERA-Net SES funded projects meet each other and invited experts.
-The Working Groups are open to those consortia that could not be awarded in ERA-SES calls as well as external initiatives, institutions and project consortia.
-Moreover, the findings and output of the Knowledge Community will help the program managers and policy makers from the involved funding partners to shape future calls and programs.
+Working build up the mutual knowledge and collaboration between projects, enable a thorough discussion of the main lessons learnt by the projects, and feed the ERA-Net SES Knowledge Community with state-of-the art information.
+In physical and virtual meetings, representatives of ERA-Net SES funded projects meet each other and invited experts.
+The working groups are open to those consortia that could not be awarded in ERA-Net SES calls as well as external initiatives, institutions and project consortia.
+Moreover, the findings and output of the knowledge community will help the program managers and policy makers from the involved funding partners to shape future calls and programs.

 - System Architecture and Implementation Modelling

-Speaking a common language and having comparable approaches to Smart Grid architectures is important for the cross-evaluation and monitoring of projects.
+Speaking a common language and having comparable approaches to smart grid architectures is important for the cross-evaluation and monitoring of projects.
 Big remaining questions that the Working Group tackles are security by design and other architectural ways to ensure data security and privacy.
 The handling of big data and cloud computing approaches need to be mapped in architectures as well.
-Microgrids and cellular approaches to Smart Grid architectures will be discussed and evaluated regarding their usability for the ERA-Net SG + and other national and transnational projects.
+Microgrids and cellular approaches to Smart Grid architectures will be discussed and evaluated regarding their usability for the ERA-Net SES and other national and transnational projects.
 This approach is particularly promising for the increase of the system's resilience.
-The work will strongly build on the European M /490 process and the Smart Grid Architecture Model (SGAM
+The work will strongly build on the European M /490 process and the Smart Grid Architecture Model (SGAM).